robatwilliams/differential-loading-poc/README.md

 The existing pattern of service worker driven caching is extended to be aware of resources' versions, and paired with a smart web server that's also version-aware.

-Correctness is verified by the server test-applying the deltas it generates, and the service worker check the final content against an expected hash (checksum) sent by the server.
+Correctness is verified by the server test-applying the deltas it generates, and the service worker checking the final content against an expected hash (checksum) sent by the server.

 ### Example differential request & response
 <pre>